High-fidelity Prediction of Megapixel Longitudinal Phase-space Images of Electron Beams using Encoder-Decoder Neural Networks: Conclusion

 \section{Conclusion}

-In summary, we have demonstrated modeling of the longitudinal diagnostic beamline at the injector of European XFEL using a deep learning-based autoencoder.
-After trained only with the experimental data, the autoencoder is capable of making high-fidelity predictions of megapixel images used for longitudinal phase-space measurement with RF phases as input.
+In summary, we have demonstrated modeling of the longitudinal phase-space diagnostic beamline at the injector of the European XFEL using encoder-decoder neural network models.
+After trained only with the experimental data, the model is capable of making high-fidelity predictions of megapixel images used for longitudinal phase-space measurement with RF phases as input.
 The prediction significantly outperforms existing methods and is orders of magnitude faster than standard beam dynamics simulation.
 The longitudinal phase-space extracted from the predicted image agrees very well with the measurement not only visually, but also on important physical properties such as the current profile, the energy spectrum and the RMS slice energy spread.
 Due to the constraint of the computational resources, the original images were downsampled by a factor of two.
 This downsampling can be avoided by ultilizing a state of art graphics card or the distributed training strategy.
 Thus, the full-sized camera images can be used to train the model without loosing any information.
-In addition, a pragmatic way has been proposed to model a photoinjector with various diagnostics and working points using deep neural networks.
-We have shown that the autoencoder is scalable and explicable by sharing the same decoder with encoders used for different setups of the photoinjector.
-Moreover, the influences of the loss function which drives the training of the autoencoder have been discussed in depth.
-We conclude that the impact of the machine jitter can be mitigated by choosing proper values of the hyperparameters in the loss function.
+In addition, a pragmatic way has been proposed to model a facility with various diagnostics and working points using deep neural networks.
+We have shown that the model is scalable and interpretable by sharing the same decoder with encoders used for different setups of the photoinjector.
+Moreover, the influences of the loss function which drives the training of the model have been discussed in depth.
+We conclude that the impact of the machine jitter can be mitigated by choosing proper values of the hyperparameters in the loss function at the cost of some blurring increase and accuracy loss.
 On the contrary, the values of the hyperparameters should be adapted to improve the accuracy of the prediction if the machine jitter is negligible.